 Parts inevitably get worn out, lost or broken over the years, which must be replaced from new-old stock or culled from donor movements.
 This is standard practice with small parts like screws and jewels, but the larger pieces, such as the upper and lower plates, balance wheel, balance cock and others, are all factory-inscribed with matching serial numbers.
 A Frankenwatch is one that is cobbled together using any part with a serial number that came from a different watch.

-Avoid unethical sellers who gleefully part out intact, original examples and sell the components for profit, knowing there are plenty of novice collectors who will chase those bits and pieces.
+Avoid greedy sellers who gleefully part out original combinations for a few bucks, knowing that there are plenty of novice collectors who will chase their bits and pieces.

 Key winds are several decades older than railroad-era pocket watches, which means that they've had several more decades of repairs, and were sometimes run for far too long between cleanings.
 There was a transitional period in the 1880s when some models were equipped with both key and stem winding mechanisms, but by the turn of the century the key had become obsolete.